knttnk/snippet-utilities/README.md

 ### 0.1.2

-Fixed a bug that cause a snippet syntax error when a tab character is in the selected code.
+Fixed a bug that causes a snippet syntax error when a tab character is in the selected code.

 ### 0.2.0

 - After adding a snippet, you can now move a focus to the name, `prefix`, and `description` using the tab key.
-- Improved robustness for json comments.
+- Improved robustness for JSON comments.
 - Fixed [issue #1](https://github.com/knttnk/snippet-utilities/issues/1).

 ### 0.2.1

 - Fixed [issue #2](https://github.com/knttnk/snippet-utilities/issues/2).

+### 0.2.1

+- Fixed a problem that prevents from adding a snippet when there are no items in the user snippet file.
+- Fixed some misspellings.